masajinobe-ef/Gidex/README.md

 Gidex is a command-line tool designed for synchronizing GitHub repositories as submodules within a local repository.
 This is particularly useful for managing dependencies and collaborating across multiple projects within specified organizations.

+## Development Status
+Warning: Gidex is currently in the development stage and may contain bugs or incomplete features.
+Use this tool at your own risk, as it may lead to unexpected behavior or data loss.
+It is recommended to test in a safe environment before using it in production.

 ## Installation

 To install Gidex, follow these steps: